Yukinoroh/FSLangPatch/README.md

 The program asks user to indicate the location of the Firestorm installation, then adds/replaces some files, and patch some others.
 After execution of the program, the result of the patching can be checked in the generated log.txt file.

+Running Firestorm again, the additional languages become available.
+(After selecting one, user needs to restart the viewer.)

 ===[Català]===

 Aquest és un sistema correctiu per a la interfície d'usuari del visor Phoenix Firestorm, així com algunes traduccions no oficials que venen amb él.